The Order of Adjectives

 Material

-Considering the sentence above, we can say:
+Considering the sentence you provided, we can say:

 They discovered a decorative century-old brown Chinese PORCELAIN vase in their backyard.